-Vitamin C, also known as ascorbic acid, is an essential water-soluble vitamin that is naturally found in many fruits and vegetables, such as citrus fruits (e.g., oranges, lemons, grapefruit), but also berries, peppers, and cruciferous vegetables (e.g., broccoli, Brussels sprouts, cauliflower).
+Vitamin C, also known as ascorbic acid, is an essential water-soluble vitamin that is naturally found in a variety of fruits and vegetables, such as citrus fruits (e.g., oranges, lemons, grapefruit), but also berries (including acerola cherries), peppers, and cruciferous vegetables (e.g., broccoli, Brussels sprouts, cauliflower).
 Unlike most animals, humans are unable to synthesize vitamin C, so we must consume it daily.
 Daily vitamin C intake promotes overall well-being via its antioxidant cellular health actions in the body.
-In addition to being a well-known antioxidant and is required by the body to synthesize collagen.* Ascorbic acid is a highly-absorbed, water-soluble form of vitamin C. A potent antioxidant vital for immune defense actions via innate and adaptive immunity, vitamin C helps buffer these systems from oxidative damage.* Vitamin C also supports normal development and function of immune cells, the inflammatory response, and healing.*
+In addition to being a well-known antioxidant, vitamin C is required by the body to synthesize collagen and support iron absorption.
+A potent antioxidant vital for immune defense actions via innate and adaptive immunity, vitamin C helps buffer these and all our systems from oxidative stress.
+Vitamin C also supports beauty, heart, cellular and whole-body detoxification systems, and brain health.*